Skip to main content

 });

-If no viewer is running, the reporter silently disables itself — your tests still run normally.
+If no viewer is running, the reporter silently continues with console-only output — your tests still run normally.

 Step 4: Run Your Tests